Meet the Commissioner

 In addition to her role as Human Rights Commissioner, Govender is a mother, an aunt, a daughter and a sister.

-Our staff works to promote and protect human rights through education and education, research and policy, investigations, interventions and inquiries, and communications on issues of systemic discrimination in the province.
+Our staff works to promote and protect human rights through education and engagement, research and policy, investigations, and interventions and inquiries on issues of systemic discrimination in the province.

 SENIOR EXECUTIVE ASSISTANT